wwi17seb/dhbw-project-backend/README.md

     pepper = ErarFgvaxg

-    app.defaultUser = admin
-    app.defaultPassword = defaultpasswordhere
-    app.isAdmin = true
     ```

-4. Create a file `.env` inside the `docker` folder with the following properties (example).
+1. Create a file `.env` inside the `docker` folder with the following properties (example).
 Be sure, that the postgres password and user are like the server config in `app.properties`:

     ```
     postgres_user=dhbw